-Among the myriad worries for entrepreneurs who are starting or are already running a small business is the question of whether they need a business lawyer.
-Attorneys charge high hourly rates and many small businesses don't have much, if any, extra capital with which to pay lawyers.
+Among the countless worries for entrepreneurs who are starting or are already running a small business is the question of whether they need a business lawyer.
+The perception is that attorneys charge high rates and many small businesses don't have much, if any, extra capital with which to pay lawyers.
 As a result, most small business owners only hire an attorney experienced with business matters when confronted with a serious legal problem (e.g., you're sued by a customer).
 However, legal help is a cost of doing business that often saves you money and helps your business in the long run.

-While you certainly don't need an attorney for every step of running your business, as the saying goes, an ounce of prevention is worth a pound of the cure.
-This article will cover when you can cover legal issues on your own or with minimal attorney assistance and when you will definitely need a business lawyer.
+While you certainly don't need an attorney for every step of running your business, an ounce of prevention is worth a pound of the cure.
+This article will explain when you can cover legal issues on your own or with minimal attorney assistance and when you will definitely need a business lawyer.

 Issues You Can Handle on Your Own